Air Quality and Personal Air Sampling and Monitoring

 - Assist in producing COSHH assessments, with the right control measures;

-- Assessment of existing control measures; LEV plant, general ventilation, Respirable Protective Equipment RPE etc. and detail if improvements may be required;
+- Assessment of existing control measures; LEV plant, general ventilation, Respirable Protective Equipment (RPE)

 - Advice on correct choice of respiratory protection;